NielsLeenheer/WebUSBReceiptPrinter/README.md

 -   `codepageMapping`<br>
     Code page mapping of the printer, which can be used as an option for `ThermalPrinterEncoder` to map non-ascii characters to the correct codepage supported by the printer.

+## Commands

+Once connected you can use the following command to print receipts.

 ### Printing receipts